scala/scala-lang/news/_posts/2015-02-05-scala-js-no-longer-experimental.md

 > Scala.js is simply the best option available on browsers today, if you're looking for a language with a powerful yet flexible type system.
 > -- <cite>Xavier Cho</cite>

-## Why removing the experimental flag now?
+## Why remove the experimental flag now?

-Many Scala.js users would say that it has been production-ready for quite some time, now.
+Many Scala.js users would say that it has been production-ready for quite some time already.
 Possibly as early as 0.5.0, which was released in June 2014.
 So why do we choose to remove the experimental flag now?
 What has changed?

-The big difference is *stability* in terms of several aspects:
+The big difference is several different aspects of *stability*:

 * The semantics of the language are settled.
 They may still evolve in a backward compatible way (defining previously undefined behaviors), but will otherwise not change anymore.
 * The standard library of Scala.js (the `scala.scalajs.js` package) will remain backward source and binary compatible.
 * The sbt builds will remain backward source compatible.

-Of course, we must still be able to evolve the library and the builds, so things might become deprecated, and eventually removed, but will do so on a very slow pace.
+Of course, we must still be able to evolve the library and the builds, so things might become deprecated, and eventually removed, but will do so at a slower pace than before.

 All things considered, this means that the code you write today, for Scala.js 0.6.0, will continue to work throughout 0.6.x and 1.x.y unchanged.